My name is Zuleth Cervantes, I’m 18 years old, and this is my covid experience.

 I had a hard time dealing with the fact that I would be moving away from my friends all of the sudden.
 Everything happened so fast and there’s nothing I could do about it.
 I spent the last three months of my senior year crying about not saying my proper goodbyes to my friends before leaving Thousand Oaks forever.
 I definitely valued more the memories I had with my friends.
 It was crazy how much I wanted just one more regular school day.
 My heart was filled with things left unsaid to my teachers and plans I had made with my friends before everything changed.
 Before the world changed.

-The school set the date for the graduation ceremony, but my parents couldn’t take me because only U.S. citizens could cross the border due to the pandemic.
-Luckily, I have an aunt who lives in Winton, California, who offered to take me to my graduation ceremony.
-The plan was to go to the graduation in Thousand Oaks, then go to her place at Winton and spend a couple of weeks there bonding with my cousins and then she would take me back to San Diego, where I would start living with a cousin of mine that had a place close to the college I wanted to go to.
+The school set the date for a drive-thru graduation ceremony in June.
+My parents couldn’t take me because only U.S. citizens could cross the border, according to the new regulations in the frontier.
+Luckily, I have an aunt who lives in Winton, California, who offered to pick me up from Tijuana and take me to my graduation ceremony.
+The plan was to go to the graduation in Thousand Oaks, then go to her place at Winton and spend a couple of weeks there.
+Then she would take me to San Diego and I would start college.

-The results of our third covid test tested positive.
-It had been a month and a half since we had our first test and we were still infected.
+Five weeks had passed since we had our first test and we were still infected.
 The clinic explained to us that covid can remain in one’s body for a few weeks more than usual in some people.
-A few weeks later, after a 4rth covid test, we all tested negative.
-My uncle went back to work, my aunt took me home.
+We got tested three times before the fourth set of results were finally negative.
+My uncle went back to work, saved money for gas and after a few days he took me home.

 Submitted by Zuleth Cervantes, Ventura County — Thousand Oaks.